ubidots/ubidots-java/README.rst

 Dependencies
 -----------------------------

-Ubidots for Java is available as an unbundled jar, with the following depdencies:
+Ubidots for Java is available as an unbundled jar, with the following dependencies:

 * `Gson <http://code.google.com/p/google-gson/>`_, the open-source Google JSON library